Get a free, no obligation personal loan quote with rates as low as 9.99%

 Should You Cancel Your Car Insurance Early?

-You might be tempted to cancel your insurance policy when you’re not using your vehicles for a few months, but that’s a bad idea.
-Here are just a few reasons why:
+You might be tempted to cancel your insurance policy when you’re not using your vehicles for a few months, but it may not be a good idea.
+Here are just a few reasons why you may want to consider keeping your car isurance policy as is:

-• Driving without insurance is illegal.
+• Driving Without Insurance Is Illegal.
 While you may not have to operate your vehicle for a certain period of time, there is a chance that you may want or need to take it out of storage to use for whatever reason.
-If you are caught driving your vehicle without insurance, you could face serious repercussions, including losing your licence.
+If you are caught driving your vehicle without insurance, you could face serious repercussions, including losing your license.

-• Higher premiums with gaps in coverage.
+• Higher Premiums With Gaps In Coverage.
 A lapse in insurance coverage could increase your premiums the next time you call your insurer to put your policy back in place.
 Depending on how long you go without coverage, your insurance company might consider you to be high-risk, which can further drive premium prices up.
-And in some cases, your insurance provider may completely erase your insurance history if you go 2 years or more without insurance.
+And in some cases, your insurance provider may completely erase your insurance history if you go too long without insurance.

 Tips On Insuring Your Seasonal Vehicle